bact/bom/DESIGN.md

 1. **The regulatory landscape is fragmenting fast.** EU AI Act, EU CRA, G7 AI commitments, US Executive Order 14028, and national requirements (BSI, ANSSI) all require SBOMs with overlapping but not identical field sets.
 Without shared infrastructure, every compliance tool maintains its own private N×M mapping — duplicated, unreviewed, and inconsistent.

-2. **SBOM tooling currently checks format, not content compliance.** Existing validators tell you if an SPDX file is syntactically valid; they do not tell you if it satisfies NTIA.
-This project provides the data layer to build content-compliance checkers.

-3. **Gap analysis is directly actionable.** When a mapping file documents that BSI's `structured-property` has no equivalent in SPDX 3.1-dev, that is a citable, specific input to the SPDX working group — not a vague complaint.
+2. **Gap analysis is directly actionable.** When a mapping file documents that BSI's `structured-property` has no equivalent in SPDX 3.1-dev, that is a citable, specific input to the SPDX working group — not a vague complaint.

-4. **Bridge reuse compounds.** Each new source standard mapped to the bridge immediately gains a shared anchor for cross-standard queries and a structured starting point for mapping to any target format.
+3. **Bridge reuse compounds.** Each new source standard mapped to the bridge immediately gains a shared anchor for cross-standard queries and a structured starting point for mapping to any target format.
 The per-source SSSOM files still need to be authored, but they are produced faster and more consistently because the bridge pre-structures the semantic space.

-5. **Machine-readable and open.** SSSOM is a W3C-adjacent standard.
+4. **Machine-readable and open.** SSSOM is a W3C-adjacent standard.
 The output files can power SPARQL queries, documentation generators, spreadsheet views, and compliance APIs without further transformation.

 ---